Generated at: 2026-07-01 03:58:45

 Kase

-By utilizing LBC, we are now able to seamlessly visualize corporate CIF information and business card information on Salesforce.
-This allows us to see at a glance which department is dealing with which client and whether there have been past points of contact, which has significantly improved the precision of our sales activities.
+By utilizing LBC, we are now able to seamlessly visualize corporate CIF information and business card data within Salesforce.
+This allows us to see at a glance which department is dealing with which client and whether there has been any past contact, which has significantly improved the precision of our sales activities.
 Furthermore, by using LBC as a common key, data integration across the entire group has become smoother, and information within the group can now be shared easily.

 So, you also highly value the integration with other systems such as Salesforce.